1975 Audi 80 GT review: Retro Road Test

 Its computer-designed safety cell and diagonally-split braking system were also both very advanced, as was the car’s lightweight construction.
 It exuded a level of quality rarely seen in a ‘lower middle’ car class at the time.

 The 80 won the European Car of the Year award in 1973, ahead of the Renault 5 and Alfa Romeo Alfetta.
-When it arrived in September 1973, the sporting GT version was marketed as ‘A new dimension in high-performance motoring’.
-Its 100hp 1.6-litre engine boasted a power output more akin to that of a typical 2.0-litre unit.
+When it arrived in September 1973, the sporting GT version was marketed as ‘a new dimension in high-performance motoring’.
+Its 100hp 1.6-litre engine boasted a power output more akin to that of a typical 2.0-litre motor.

 What are its rivals?